 The former Burnley striker, who moved to Anfield after the Clarets’ 2015 relegation, scored his fourth and final Liverpool goal in a draw at West Brom in April 2018.

-Since then, though, he has shown the Anfield faithful what they might have had, scoring nearly 50 goals for Southampton and completing a big-money move to Aston Villa in the most recent transfer window.
+Since then, though, he has shown the Anfield faithful what they might have had, scoring nearly 50 goals for Southampton and completing a big-money move to Aston Villa in summer 2021.

 — Aston Villa (@AVFCOfficial) August 21, 2021